When tragedy strikes, a cold case suddenly turns hot—and deadly.

-“Please don’t do this,” Celia said pleadingly between sobs.
+“Please don’t do this,” Celia pleaded with her husband between sobs.
 “Not yet.
 Don’t leave me.”

 Debra Nixon, the lead agent on Scotty’s detail, appeared in the doorway, probably after having been told of Sam’s sprint.
 “What can I do?”
 She assessed the situation with sharp eyes.

-Holding the phone to the side, Sam said, “Tell the agents at the checkpoint to let in EMS.”
+Sam held the phone to the side.
+“Tell the agents at the checkpoint to let in EMS.”

 “Done.
 What else?”

 “Ask the agents at the house to keep an eye on the kids?
 Don’t let Scotty come over here.”
-Dear God, Scotty… He adored his Gramps.
+Dear God, Scotty… He adored his gramps.
 All at once, Sam couldn’t breathe as the potential magnitude of what was happening registered, leaving her staggered, her legs nearly buckling under her.
-Somehow, she remained standing, but only because Celia needed her to keep it together.
-Inside, however, she crumbled.
+Somehow she remained standing, but only because Celia needed her to keep it together.
+Inside, she crumbled.